Employment

 Part-time Employment

-An employment contract is an agreement between an employee and employer designating working condition in return for wages.
-When an employment contract is signed, the employer must give employees a written contract which describes wages, working hours and other working conditions.
-If only an oral agreement is made on wages, working condition, etc. the employee cannot present any evidence in case of any violation or dispute.
-In order to prevent any problems, if the contract is written in Japanese, the employee should have it translated into their native language.Items that must be included in an employment contract
+An employment contract is an agreement between an employee and their employer subject to the former’s work under the latter’s directions in return for wages.
+When an employment contract is signed, the employer must provide employees with working conditions including wages, working hours and other matters in written form.
+If these agreements are only made orally, the employee won’t be able to present any evidence in case any violation or dispute occurs.
+To prevent employment problems, request the employer to translate the contract into the employee’s native language.Matters that must be included in an employment contract

 - (1) Length of the employment contract

-- (2) Criteria for renewal of fixed-term labor contracts (if contract renewal is possible and if possible the contract should state the evaluation criteria for renewal)
+- (2) Criteria for renewal of fixed-term labor contracts (if contract renewal is possible and the evaluation criteria for renewal).

-- (3) Place of work, details of work and working conditions
+- (3) Place of work and contents of work.

-- (4) Working hours, including starting time and finishing time, overtime work, breaks, paid leave, holidays, etc.
+- (4) Working hours, including starting and finishing time, the possibility of overtime work, the duration of breaks, holidays, and vacations.

 - (6) Retirement and Dismissal (including reasons for dismissal)

-If a company has its working rules and terms (shugyo kisoku) in writing, ask the company to show them to you and read them carefully.
+If a company has written working rules and terms (shugyo kisoku), ask the company to show them to you to check the contents.